DaleMargel/Web-Survey/Design/Domain.md

 - Hackers ??

 ## Stories
-Consider an actor to be any user or system that can initiate some action within the system being developed.
-Look at all the actors.
-Think about their needs and how the system might serve those needs.
-Each one of these is a Story.
-It should be worded using words the user would understand.

-At this point you can launch into a scrum-like project using the stories.
-This is fine for a small system.
-For larger system you need at least a minimal simple domain model to start - so continue to the next steps.
+Stories can be found by looking at each actor and thinking about what they need from the system.
+There is a lot of good books on stories and scrum.
+We will not be using it for our initial model.

 ## Use Cases
-Look at each Story and determine what are it's goals.
+This is where the old-school comes in.
+Look at each Actor and determine what are it's goals.
 Each goal is a Use Case.
 Look at each Use Case and determine how to meet this goal under a set of circumstances.
 These are Scenarios.
-NOTE: The relationship between Stories and Use Cases is nuanced, but not difficult.
-Read up on it before diving in.

-- **Main Scenario** : Write down the main sequence of steps that describe the most common interaction between the user and the system.
+- **Main Scenario** : This is the scenario that best describes the most typical sequence of steps for the Use Case.

 - **Extensions** : Look at each step and determine common ways that it might fail.
 Then think of steps that would recover from the failure.
 Sometimes the failure can be overcome, sometimes reducing the damage is all that can be done.